tienhuat/dbversion/README.md

 Currently, it only supports MySQL databases (using `mysql_dbversion.py` and `mysql_main.py`) as well as MS SQL databases (using `mssql_dbversion.py` and `mssql_main.py`).

+## User Cases

+* Compare database versions without using commercial tools
+* Detech unauthorized changes of database schema/configuration data
+* By checking the dbversion report and its hash into source code repository, we can link the database version with source code and version control it
+* Ensure that the database version is properly change after the changes are applied.
+This step can be automated in CI/CD pipeline by checking the hash in the source code repository and the database version of the deployed database

 ## Instructions
 ```python